Xunnamius/hashnav/Docs/Documentation.md

 	#!/about&&param=1

 when the current page is "about".
+You can nab the current page string by calling [getCurrent()](#PMI-getCurrent "Jump to it!").

 By now you've got to be asking yourself "what if my user navigates to my website using a relative hash within their URL from a location that is *not* governed by the HashNav object?"
 Valid question, with an equally valid answer!
 If your vistor is landing on your site utilizing a relative hash (or whenever the current page is read as empty), the HashNav object assumes the target to be the `defaultHome` option set at instantiation.
 For example: